-The National Black Justice Coalition (NBJC) has joined the Gay & Lesbian Task Force (NGLTF), the Human Rights Campaign (HRC), the Nation Center for Lesbian Rights (NCLR) and several other social justice organizations in petitioning that the trans exclusionary policy of the Michigan Womyn’s Music Festival (MWMF) end.
-In recent years, the MWMF trans exclusionary policy has been rebranded as merely a trans exclusionary “intention.”
-In the face of MWMF’s continued anti trans policy intention, the nation’s leading equality organizations have joined Equality Michigan in petitioning the festival to end its decades of prominent discrimination.
+The National Black Justice Coalition (NBJC) has joined the Gay & Lesbian Task Force (NGLTF), the Human Rights Campaign (HRC), the Nation Center for Lesbian Rights (NCLR) and several other social justice organizations in petitioning that the trans-exclusionary policy of the Michigan Womyn’s Music Festival (MWMF) end.
+In recent years, the MWMF trans exclusionary policy has been rebranded as merely a trans-exclusionary “intention.”
+In the face of MWMF’s continued anti-trans policy intention, the nation’s leading equality organizations have joined Equality Michigan in petitioning the festival to end its decades of prominent discrimination.

 The MWMF’s ties to anti-trans oppression run deep.
 In the 1970s, MWMF founder and director, Lisa Vogel, was inspired to create a women’s festival when she learned about a California lesbian women’s music collective named Olivia Records.
 However, through the efforts of Janice “all-transsexuals-rape-women” Raymond, Vogel was shocked to learn that the Olivia women’s music collective was trans-inclusive.
-Vogel and other Trans Exclusionary Radical Feminists (TERFs) attached to the MWMF collective identified Sandy Stone as a trans women and proceeded to out her.
+Vogel and other Trans Exclusionary Radical Feminists (TERFs) attached to the MWMF collective identified Sandy Stone as a trans woman and proceeded to out her.

 TERFs threatened Olivia Records with destruction unless Olivia vote to become a trans-exclusionary lesbian collective.
 Olivia took a vote and, choosing to stand with Stone against transmisogyny, decided to remain a trans-inclusive organization.
 Olivia continued to stand with Stone until they began getting death threats and the entire collective was at risk of being financially ruined.
 Knowing that the TERF boycott would bring an end to the lesbian feminist music group, Stone chose to leave the collective.